Universities and Colleges Admissions Service

 - Limit to four medical schools: UCAS allows you the option of applying to five different courses.
 However, you can only apply to Medicine (A100 etc) to four universities.
 Your final choice will need to be a different course.

-Is there help available with filling the application form?
+Is there help with filling in the application form?

 The UCAS application form is completed on-line through “UCAS Apply”.
 There is comprehensive guidance on how to fill this through their website.